openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 The Control Plane is the most critical and sensitive entity of a running cluster.
 Today OCP Control Plane instances are "pets" and therefore fragile.
 There are multiple scenarios where adjusting the compute capacity which is backing the Control Plane components might be desirable either for resizing or repairing.

 Currently there is nothing that automates or eases this task.
-The steps for the Control Plane to be resized in any manner or to recover from a tolerable failure are completely manual.
+The steps for the Control Plane to be resized in any manner or to recover from a tolerable failure (etcd quorum is not lost) are completely manual.
 Different teams are following different "Standard Operating Procedure" documents scattered around with manual steps resulting in loss of information, confusion and extra efforts for engineers and users.

 ### Goals

-- To have a declarative mechanism to scale Control Place compute resources.
+- To have a declarative mechanism to scale Control Plane compute resources.
-- To have a declarative mechanism to ensure a given number of Control Place compute resources is available at a time.
+- To have a declarative mechanism to ensure a given number of Control Plane compute resources is available at a time.
 - To support default declarative self-healing and replacement of Control Plane compute resources.

 ### Non-Goals / Future work